Ed-Fi-Alliance-OSS/Ed-Fi-Kafka-Connect/README.md

 ### `RenameDmsTopicToOpenSearchIndex`

-This transformation renames the DMS topic to be an OpenSearch index based on the document ProjectName and ResourceName
+This transformation renames the DMS topic to be an OpenSearch index based on the document ProjectName and ResourceName.

-- `org.edfi.kafka.connect.transforms.RenameDmsTopicToOpenSearchIndex`
-  - works on values.

-Here is an example of this transformation configuration:
+Example of this transformation configuration:

 ```properties
 transforms=RenameDmsTopicToOpenSearchIndex